 - Chao Yuan-Ren Foundation Scholarship, 2001

-- Lin, Chien-Jer Charles. (resubmitted).
+- Lin, Chien-Jer Charles. (accepted).
 Subject prominence and processing filler-gap dependencies in prenominal relative clauses: The comprehension of possessive relative clauses and adjunct relative clauses in Mandarin Chinese.
 Language.

-- Lin, Chien-Jer Charles, & Chen, Yi-Rung. (accepted).
+- Lin, Chien-Jer Charles, & Chen, Yi-Rung.
+(2015).
 Exhaustive semantic activation for reading ambiguous verbs in Chinese sentences.
 Lingua Sinica.
+1:7.

 - Chang, Yuchun, Lin, Chien-Jer Charles, & Ahrens, Kathleen.
 (2015).
 Conventionalization of lexical meanings and the role of metaphoricity: Processing of metaphorical polysemy using a cross-modal lexical priming task.
 Language and Linguistics 16, 587-614.

 - Jaeger, Lena, Chen, Zhong, Li, Qiang, Lin, Chien-Jer Charles, & Vasishth, Shravan.
 (2015).
 The subject-relative advantage in Chinese: Evidence for expectation-based processing.
 Journal of Memory and Language 79-80, 97-120. (doi:10.1016/j.jml.2014.10.005)

 - Lin, Chien-Jer Charles.
 (2014).
 Effect of thematic order on the comprehension of Chinese relative clauses.
 Lingua 140, 180-206. (doi:10.1016/j.lingua.2013.12.003)